Breadcrumb

 Deadlines

-Applications are due before the first day of the previous month in which your conference ends by 5:00 pm.
+Applications are due and must be submitted before the first day of the previous month in which your conference ends by 5:00 pm (See below for examples).
+Letters of Recommendation are due 1 day before the start of your conference.
+Post-conference materials are due by the 7th business day after your conference ends.
 Deadlines are subject to change to the following business day if the deadline falls on a UCR legal holiday.

 Late applications will not be accepted and are not eligible for an appeal.